As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 - 3-8 year tirage: Top-rated sparkling wines use extended tirage.

 TIP: We’ve all tried to chill our Champagne in the kitchen freezer and forget it until the next day.
-Find out if you can ruin your champagne this way.
+Find out if you can ruin your champagne this way in this article.
 Or vice versa, did you forget champagne in a hot car?
 Check out simple tips on how to save warm Champagne.

 Now that we have explored the key differences between sparkling wine and Champagne, let’s make sure we know how to best serve it.